Backbase/boat-bay/README.md

   - `name`:
         the name of your source
   - `baseUrl`:
-        the base url that will be used for your specs
+        the base URL that will be used for your specs
   - `type`:
         describes where your source comes from: file system, jfrog, or Boat Maven plugin
   - `active`: